Maxmani/arcadian-dream/README.md

 # Arcadian Dream <img alt="Icon" width="48" src="/src/main/resources/assets/arcadiandream/icon.png"/>

 A Touhou mod for modern Minecraft.
 Arcadian Dream adds new blocks, items, mobs, and other content based on the [Touhou Project](https://en.touhouwiki.net/wiki/Touhou_Wiki) series.
 It aims to provide a full Touhou experience in Minecraft.
 The mod is still in early development and is not yet feature-complete.
-The mod is currently available for [Fabric](https://fabricmc.net/) and Minecraft version 1.19.
+The mod is currently available for [Fabric](https://fabricmc.net/) and Minecraft versions 1.19-1.20.

 My code is not the best, and I'm still learning.
 If you see something that could be improved, feel free to open an issue or a pull request.
 Some features are implemented in a different way than in previous Touhou mods, and I've tried to put my own spin on things.